scoremaza/scoremaza/README.md

 - 🤔 I’m looking for help with Machine Learning
 - 💬 Ask me about Python/Django
 - 📫 How to reach me: jonathan_constant@en-lightene.com
-- ⚡ Fun fact: djangorestframework has two styles of creating API'S Apiviews and Views
+- ⚡ Fun fact: djangorestframework has two styles of creating API'S Apiviews and Viewsets